For German page click here.

 I’ve written a lightweight software to analyze your account transactions without being bound to the service of one bank or having to rely on any of the big players.
 Naturally this comes with a small downside regarding the inconvenience of having to manually import the account data.

-If you’re interested in trying the program, fell free to download the windows executeable file or or run the source code in a python environment:
+If you’re interested in using the program, fell free to download the executeable file (Windows or Mac) or run the source code in a python environment:

 - Extract the downloaded zip-file

 - Only on Windows: Install KYSA to a location of your choice and start the program after successful installation

 - Only on Mac: The KYSA.app file inside the unzipped folder is not verified by Apple, which is why a „corrupted file“ error message is displayed.

 - After unpacking, the first start of the *.app file has to be initiated via the terminal in the unpacked folder with the command „xattr -cr KYSA.app“; if necessary, the file must be defined as executable beforehand with „chmod +x KYSA.app“ and executed with root privileges („sudo xattr -cr KYSA.app“).
 Alternatively try executing „sudo open KYSA.app“ in your terminal

 - For version 5.03.0 a packed *.dmg-version is offered for the first time.